JONA0327/Panel_Administrativo/README.md

 will appear in the server logs confirming the folder is ready to use.

+Make sure the Google account that creates the Drive folder grants **edit** permission to the service account either manually or from the front‑end when selecting the folder.
+If the service account is not shared on the folder, backend requests to create subfolders or upload images will fail with `File not found` errors.

 If you modify `.env` while the development server is running, restart the React server so the new values are loaded.